PipedreamHQ/pipedream/docs/docs/pricing/README.md

 Pipedream increments the count of invocations by one for each incoming event, regardless of the number of steps in your workflow.
 For example, if you send an HTTP request to a workflow with five steps, Pipedream will count that as one invocation.

-Moreover, if an event emitted by an event source triggers a single workflow, that will count as **two** invocations: one for the source, and one for the workflow.
+If an event emitted by an event source triggers a single workflow, that will count as **two** invocations: one for the source, and one for the workflow.
+In other words, source and workflow execution is distinct: each counts invocations on its own.

 ### Compute Time